Krernertok/notes/README.md

 ### Think Like A Programmer

-Planning against design weaknesses:
+Design weaknesses:
 - convoluted designs
-- can'get started
+- can't get started
 - fails to test (e.g. special cases)
 - overconfident
 - weak area

-Planning for your strengths:
+Strengths:
 - eye for detail
 - fast learner
 - fast coder
-- never gives up
+- never give up
 - super problem-solver
 - tinkerer

-Learning new languages
+Learning new languages:
 - take the time to learn
 - start with what you know
 - investigate what is different